react-templates-by-amar/tailwind-zustand/README.md

 A modern, lightweight React starter template with Tailwind CSS for styling and Zustand for state management.
 This template provides a clean, organized structure to kickstart your React projects with best practices.

+## 📚 Documentation

+For detailed documentation on available hooks, components, and state management, check out the [Documentation](/docs/README.md).

 ## Features

 - ⚡️ **Vite** — Lightning fast development and build